soleym/ml-muscle-feature-extraction/tests/code/extract_handcrafted_features/README.md

-## Image Annotation Test
+## Handcrafted Feature Extraction Test

 # Introduction

-This test demonstrates image annotation tool.
+This test demonstrates extraction of handcrafted features from raw ultrasound RF data.

 # Usage

 1. Activate conda environment in the terminal
-2. Navigate to the folder `image_annotation`
+2. Navigate to the folder `extract_handcrafted_features`
 3. Run `python main.py` in the terminal
 4. Explore the folder `results` generated in the root directory of the repository.